 Extremely low income (ELI) households are defined as households with a gross annual income that is 30 percent or less than area median income (AMI).
 HCD and HUD calculate AMI levels for the Siskiyou county; these governmental agencies do not calculate AMI city by city due to the low population of Mt.
 Shasta's and cities in the region.
 As shown in Table A-18, for a family or household of four in 2022, the maximum annual income was \$27,750 to be considered extremely income, and \$16,350 for an individual.
-Based on the ACS data collection and reporting periods reviewed below (see Table A-54), on average approximately 24 percent of Mt.
+Based on the ACS data collection and reporting periods reviewed below (see Table A-52), on average approximately 24 percent of Mt.
 Shasta households (renter and owner) are extremely low income.
 For the ACS data collection and reporting periods spanning from 2012 to 2020 the average count of ELI households was 422.
 This analysis assumes this pattern is likely to continue, and the need for housing that is affordable to ELI households is greater than Mt.
 Shasta's 6th cycle RHNA of two units, one extremely low income unit and one low income unit as indicated in Table A-53 (see Section 6.0 of Appendix A for further RHNA discussion).
-Table A-53

 Tenure and Trends.
-Table A-53 shows the maximum cost for housing to be affordable to ELI households in 2022 using the definition of "affordable" per Health and Safety Code Sections 50052.5 and 50053.
-The Health and Safety Code Sections 50052.5 and 50053.
-The Health and Safety Code Sections 50052.5 and 50053 define housing affordability for ELI households to be no more 30 percent of the households gross income.
-Figure 17 graphically depicts the data in columns highlighted with yellow of Table A-54 by tenure.
+Table A-51shows the maximum cost for housing to be affordable to ELI households in 2022 using the definition of "affordable" per Health and Safety Code Sections 50052.5 and 50053.13 The Health and Safety Code Sections 50052.5 and 50053. for the Health and Safety Code Sections 50052.5 and 50053 define housing affordability for ELI households to be no more 30 percent of the households gross income.
+Figure 17 graphically depicts the data in columns highlighted with yellow of Table A-52by tenure.
 It shows beginning in the 2015-2019 ACS data collection period, Mt.
 Shasta owner households who are ELI (as a percentage) declined.
-ELI renter households, as a percentage, had trended downward until the 2014 to 2018 CHAS, when the percentage ELI renter households relative to other renter households who are not ELI generally plateaued.
+ELI renter households relative to other renter households who are not ELI generally plateaued.
 The most recent CHAS data indicates that the plateau pattern may be transitioning with the share of renter households who are ELI increasing.